 Recommendations: When fire and security system contracts are up for renewal or equipment needs to be replaced, the committee recommends that bids be obtained to replace the current land line option with a cellular option.

-Replacement Cables and TV Connection

-Recommendations: The committee recommends the Board approve the purchase of the listed cables and converters needed to replace damaged items for the Ballroom TV set up.

-See appendix for specific information.

 Exercise Room

 Recommendations: The committee recommends that the board appoint a committee to further research options such as updated or new exercise equipment and TV’s (new, larger, etc.).
 Per the survey, some residents expressed interest in a Peleton, and Express Bike System, more modern bikes with interactive features and adding a rowing machine.